incident-managementstartupsbest-tools

 6. incident.io

-One of the strongest Slack incident experiences on this list.
+Polished Slack incident workflows.
 Channel creation, role assignment, status updates, post-incident follow-ups, all inside Slack.
-If your startup cares about the day-of-incident experience, this is the one to evaluate.
+If your startup cares about the day-of-incident experience and has the budget, include it in the evaluation.

 There is now a free Basic plan, but it is intentionally limited.
 It includes incident response, a status page, and single-team on-call.
 Most growing startups comparing paid tools will really be looking at Team or Pro.